HenryDayHall/CORSIKA8/CONTRIBUTING.md

 ## Coding rules

   - Code may not introduce any compiler errors, or warnings (latter: on current CI runners)
-  - All unit tests must succeed at all times.
+  - All unit tests must succeed (minimally) on the specified systems/configurations on gitlab-ci.
 If tests fail, code is not merged.
   - We use C++17 concepts wherever useful and helpful
   - On any major error or malfunction we throw an exception.
 This is needed and required for complex physics and shower debugging.
   - We never catch exceptions for error handling, there might be very few special exceptions from this.
 We need to discuss such cases.